Hiwonder-docs/PuppyPi/source/docs/21_autonomous_navigation.md

 <img class="common_img" src="../_static/media/chapter_21/section_2/image5.png"  />

 The Costmap2D class maintains the cost values for each grid.
 The Layer class is a virtual base class that provides a unified interface for various plugin costmap layers.
 The most important interface functions include:
-The "initialize" function, which calls the "onInitialize" function, initializes each costmap layer separately.
+The "**initialize**" function, which calls the "**onInitialize**" function, initializes each costmap layer separately.
-The "matchSize" function, used in both the StaticLayer and ObstacleLayer classes, calls the "matchSize" function of the CostmapLayer class.
+The "**matchSize**" function, used in both the StaticLayer and ObstacleLayer classes, calls the "**matchSize**" function of the CostmapLayer class.
 This function initializes the size, resolution, origin, and default cost of each costmap layer, ensuring consistency with the layered_costmap.
 For the InflationLayer class, it calculates a cost table that varies with distance based on the inflation radius.
 This allows for querying the cost values of inflated grid cells based on distance.
-Additionally, the "seen_" array is defined to mark whether a grid cell has been traversed.
+Additionally, the "**seen_**" array is defined to mark whether a grid cell has been traversed.
 For the VoxelLayer class, it initializes the size of voxel grids.

-The "updateBounds" function adjusts the size range that the current costmap layer needs to update.
+The "**updateBounds**" function adjusts the size range that the current costmap layer needs to update.
 For the StaticLayer class, it sets the update range of the costmap to the size of the static map (note: the static layer is generally used only in the global costmap).
-For the ObstacleLayer class, it traverses the sensor data in "clearing_observations" to determine the boundaries of the obstacles.
+For the ObstacleLayer class, it traverses the sensor data in "**clearing_observations**" to determine the boundaries of the obstacles.

-The "initialize" and "matchSize" functions are executed only once.
-The "updateBounds" and "updateCosts" functions are executed periodically, with their execution frequency determined by `map_update_frequency`.
+The "**initialize**" and "**matchSize**" functions are executed only once.
+The "**updateBounds**" and "**updateCosts**" functions are executed periodically, with their execution frequency determined by `map_update_frequency`.

 The CostmapLayer class inherits from both the Layer class and the Costmap2D class and provides several methods for updating cost values.
 The StaticLayer and ObstacleLayer classes need to store the cost values of the instantiated costmap layer, so they both inherit from the CostmapLayer class.
 The StaticLayer class updates its costmap using static grid map data, while the ObstacleLayer class updates its costmap using sensor data.
 The VoxelLayer class, compared to the ObstacleLayer class, additionally considers data along the z-axis.
 The main difference in their effects is reflected in the clearing of obstacles: one performs clearing in a two-dimensional plane, while the other handles it in three dimensions.